maglietti/explore-ai3/tutorials/first-java-app/05-data-ingestion.md

 This service forms the backbone of our transit monitoring system, ensuring our database is constantly updated with the latest vehicle positions.

-In the next module, we'll build on this foundation by implementing SQL queries to analyze the transit data and extract valuable insights about vehicle locations, route performance, and potential service disruptions.
+In the next module, we'll build on this foundation by implementing a monitoring service that detects service disruptions in real-time.

-> [!important]
-> **Final Module Checkpoint**: Before proceeding to the next module, ensure:
->
-> - You understand how the data ingestion service works
-> - The test application runs successfully
-> - You can explain the role of transactions in maintaining data integrity
-> - You understand how the service handles failures
-> - You've considered how the service might be optimized for your specific needs

-> [!tip]
-> **Next Steps:** Continue to [Module 6: Exploring Transit Data with SQL Queries](06-implementing-queries.md) to learn how to extract insights from your ingested data.
+**Next Steps:** Continue to [Module 6: Implementing a Service Monitor](06-continuous-query.md)